Siniara/cifar10/README.md

 [![conf_matrix.png](images/conf_matrix.png)](images/conf_matrix.png)

 83% accuracy is decent for such a small model.
 The current state of the art is Giant AmoebaNet with GPipe, achieving 99% accuracy on CIFAR-10.
-So in practice, CIFAR-10 is essentially “solved.”
+So in practice, CIFAR-10 is essentially “solved”.
 However, that model has hundreds of millions of parameters, while this TinyVGG architecture has only around ~154k parameters. ([Ref](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems)).

 The model performs worst on (in order from worst):
 - cats – confused with dogs